Tillman Hartley LLC Buys Shares of 3,779 JPMorgan Chase & Co. (NYSE:JPM)

-Tillman Hartley LLC bought a new stake in shares of JPMorgan Chase & Co.
-(NYSE:JPM – Get Rating) in the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor bought 3,779 shares of the financial services provider’s stock, valued at approximately $507,000.
+Tillman Hartley LLC acquired a new position in JPMorgan Chase & Co.
+(NYSE:JPM – Get Rating) in the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor acquired 3,779 shares of the financial services provider’s stock, valued at approximately $507,000.

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in JPM.
-Mercer Global Advisors Inc. ADV increased its stake in shares of JPMorgan Chase & Co. by 11.3% in the fourth quarter.
-Mercer Global Advisors Inc. ADV now owns 336,522 shares of the financial services provider’s stock worth $45,128,000 after purchasing an additional 34,068 shares in the last quarter.
-Argus Investors Counsel Inc. increased its stake in shares of JPMorgan Chase & Co. by 0.6% in the fourth quarter.
-Argus Investors Counsel Inc. now owns 24,284 shares of the financial services provider’s stock worth $3,256,000 after purchasing an additional 149 shares in the last quarter.
-Hixon Zuercher LLC increased its stake in shares of JPMorgan Chase & Co. by 0.8% in the fourth quarter.
-Hixon Zuercher LLC now owns 34,276 shares of the financial services provider’s stock worth $4,596,000 after purchasing an additional 264 shares in the last quarter.
-Watershed Private Wealth LLC purchased a new stake in shares of JPMorgan Chase & Co. in the fourth quarter worth $419,000.
-Finally, Cambridge Advisors Inc. grew its stake in JPMorgan Chase & Co. by 1.4% during the fourth quarter.
-Cambridge Advisors Inc. now owns 9,430 shares of the financial services provider’s stock valued at $1,265,000 after acquiring an additional 131 shares in the last quarter.
+A number of other hedge funds and other institutional investors have also recently modified their holdings of JPM.
+Moneta Group Investment Advisors LLC increased its stake in shares of JPMorgan Chase & Co. by 105,652.2% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 98,000,567 shares of the financial services provider’s stock worth $13,141,876,000 after purchasing an additional 97,907,897 shares in the last quarter.
+Norges Bank purchased a new stake in shares of JPMorgan Chase & Co. in the fourth quarter worth $3,894,646,000.
+Price T Rowe Associates Inc. MD increased its stake in shares of JPMorgan Chase & Co. by 71.0% in the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 30,484,094 shares of the financial services provider’s stock worth $4,087,917,000 after purchasing an additional 12,654,947 shares in the last quarter.
+Morgan Stanley increased its stake in shares of JPMorgan Chase & Co. by 15.9% in the fourth quarter.
+Morgan Stanley now owns 59,049,256 shares of the financial services provider’s stock worth $7,918,506,000 after purchasing an additional 8,088,433 shares in the last quarter.
+Finally, Ontario Teachers Pension Plan Board purchased a new stake in shares of JPMorgan Chase & Co. in the fourth quarter worth $556,791,000.
 67.89% of the stock is owned by hedge funds and other institutional investors.

 JPMorgan Chase & Co.
 Dividend Announcement